CubeSat2030/ZR6BN-0/README.md

 While Kabot‑1 rests, her spirit flies on in Kabot‑2 and eventually KabotSat Alpha.

-· ✅ Kabot‑2 – Bench‑test HAB payload with custom KabotFirmware (based on Raspberry Pi but heavily optimised).
+· ✅ Kabot‑2 – Bench‑test HAB payload with custom firmware called KabotFirmware.
-· 🛰️ KabotSat Alpha – A cubesat scheduled for 2028, running the same firmware core.
+· 🛰️ KabotSat Alpha – A cubesat scheduled to complete its construction by 2028, running the same firmware core.

 We’ll be sharing our journey on a dedicated website (coming soon).
 Until then, explore the code, learn from our mistakes, and keep reaching for the sky. ☁️